Construction Project Manager Resume Examples and Templates for 2023

 How To Pick the Best Construction Project Manager Resume Template

-When selecting your template, you should prioritize structure and organization over visual appeal.
+When selecting your template, prioritize structure and organization over visual appeal.
 Flashy colors and graphics may look nice, but they can also distract hiring managers from your qualifications and career achievements.
 Be sure to use a top-down approach rather than splitting the page in half with multiple sections.

 Construction Project Manager Text-Only Resume Templates and Examples